 This along with the standard 65-gallon one are considered “deep tanks”.
 For low and medium-demanding plants you’d still have to scale up things by a little.
 Your best LED option here is the Current USA Satellite PLUS PRO.
 It’s suitable for both low and medium light plants.

 It has multiple modes to spare your plants.

-It penetrates the water well, and it has the range of photosynthesis-usable wavelength.
+It penetrates the water well, and it has the needed range of photosynthesis-usable wavelengths.